 Just spent a few grand to “construct your website” and nothing’s happening?
 Welcome to the club.
 The big club.

-The reality is, it’s to early in the internet game to expect an avalanche of sales.
+The reality is, it’s too early in the internet game to expect an avalanche of sales.
 Right now it’s just snowing out — maybe even just flurrying.
 History will prove that to be true.
 BUT the internet is the future of sales.
 Just because your site isn’t working, doesn’t mean the internet isn’t working.
-The internet is on it’s way to the moon — you just may not be a passenger.
+The internet is on its way to the moon — you just may not be a passenger.
 Pity.

-Meanwhile what can you do?
+Meanwhile, what can you do?
 An easy answer — KEEP BUILDING.
 And a hard answer — SEEK PROFESSIONAL HELP.

-Success on the internet is a delicate balance between your companies plan allocation of time, budgeting of resources, and graphic appeal — combined with your visitors (hits) thoughts, perceptions, and actions as they visit.
+Success on the internet is a delicate balance between your company’s plan allocation of time, budgeting of resources, and graphic appeal — combined with your visitors (hits) thoughts, perceptions, and actions as they visit.